khrapovs/data-to-slides-with-dvc/README.md

 ### Automating Communication: Slides as a Pipeline step

-As a bonus, presentation slides—an unavoidable communication medium in corporate environments - can also be automatically generated and versioned alongside data and model updates.
+As a bonus, presentation slides - an unavoidable communication medium in corporate environments - can also be automatically generated and versioned alongside data and model updates.
 While this may seem excessive at first glance, I have found it to be a significant time saver for streamlined and effortless communication, especially with non-technical stakeholders.

 ### A Toy Example: Wine Dataset to Executive slides